jmarusak/differ/README.md

 ### View

-A custom React component *Panel* is composition of standard HTML *button* and *div* components.
-The custom component is rended (instantiated) three time to create left, right and compare views.
+The custom React component *Panel* is a composition of standard HTML *button* and *div* elements.
+The custom component is rendered (instantiated) three times to create the left, right, and compare views.

 ![image](docs/images/views.png)

 ### Controller

-The role of controler (callback functions) in the application is to customize behaviour of the views even they are instances of same *Panel* component.
+The role of the controller (callback functions) is to customize the behavior of the views, even though they are instances of the same *Panel* component.

 ![image](docs/images/controller.png)

 ### Model

-The application data (content of all three text areas) is kept in React state variables.
+The application data (content of all three text areas) is stored in React state variables.
 The state is updated by the controller functions, triggering re-rendering of the views.

 ![image](docs/images/model.png)

 ## Visualization

-The *Chart* component is a simple intance of AG-Charts library bar chart.
-The chart represents lines/characters added (green) and removed (red).
+The *Chart* component is a simple instance of the AG-Charts library's bar chart.
+The chart visualizes lines or characters added (green) or removed (red).

 ![image](docs/images/chart.png)